We are living in astonishing times. It’s never been so easy to create and grow your own business.

-Yes, we’re living in a social media dominated era.
-But if you really want your brand to be taken seriously, a professional looking website is still a must-have.
+Yes, we’re living in a social media-dominated era.
+But if you want your brand to be taken seriously, a professional-looking website is still a must-have.

 Again, though, if you’re bootstrapping your company, you won’t be able to afford to pay a web design agency to build your site.
 Thankfully, in 2019, you no longer need to.

-An online website platform like Wix offers a cheap and easy way to construct your own website, using customisable templates, that will make your brand look a million dollars, but for only a few pounds.
-It’s also a very quick way to get a website up and running, so you can have more time to focus on building your brand.
+An online website platform like Wix offers a cheap and easy way to construct your website, using customisable templates, that will make your brand look a million dollars, but for only a few pounds.
+It’s also a fast way to get a website up and running, so you can have more time to focus on building your brand.